cs107-swiftdiff/cs107-FinalProject/docs/milestone1.md

 Originally conceptualized by Robert Edwin Wengert in his 1964 paper, *A simple automatic derivative evaluation program,* automatic differentiation has garnered much interest in the computational science, machine learning, and optimization communities, with its various forms being implemented in industry-standard libraries such as TensorFlow.

-Automatic differentiation, also known as algorithmic differentiation, computational differentiation, auto-differentiation, or autodiff, can be thought of as a synethesis of both numerical and symbolic differentiation methods.
+Automatic differentiation, also known as algorithmic differentiation, computational differentiation, auto-differentiation, or autodiff, is differenet from either numerical or symbolic differentiation methods.

 [Numerical differentiation (ND)](https://en.wikibooks.org/wiki/Introduction_to_Numerical_Methods/Numerical_Differentiation) is a class of methods that computes derivatives through computing discrete numerical approximations of the derivative.
 Common ND approaches include finite difference methods, which convert differential equations into a algebraically solvable system of linear equations.
 However, ND suffers from two main sources of inaccuracy - truncation and roundoff errors - as its precision is dependant on the step size of the derivative calculations.
 Furthermore there is a tradeoff in error reduction of trunction and roundoff errors, as smaller values of delta reduce truncation error but exacerbate roundoff error due to limited floating point accuracy.